-Niles Child Support Lawyer
+Niles Illinois Child Support Lawyer

 Once a divorce is finalized, a custody and child support court order will go into effect.
-Before a divorce can be settled, though, parents must come to an agreement about parental responsibilities and child support, or the Court must determine these issues.
+Before a divorce can be settled, though, parents must come to an agreement about parental responsibilities and child support, or the court must determine these issues.
 If you have questions about either, our Niles child support lawyers at the law offices of Gordon & Perlut, LLC can help.
 In the meantime, consider the following about how child support is calculated in Illinois.

 Who Must Pay Child Support?

 The state of Illinois holds that while both of a child’s parents may not be able to provide physical care for the child, each party is financially responsible for their child’s wellbeing.
 As such, both parents are expected to make a financial contribution to their child.
 When parents are not married or are not living together, it is assumed by the court that the custodial parent is satisfying their obligation to provide for the child financially by virtue of providing physical care for the child and, as such, it is the non-custodial parent who will be required by the court to make child support payments in most circumstances.
 However, the income of both parents is considered.

 The state of Illinois now uses the income shares model to calculate the amount of child support that a parent owes on a monthly basis.
 The theory behind this model is that the child should receive the same proportion of parental income and support that they would have received had the parents not separated.
 Using this model, the income of both parents is determined and then combined, the amount that a child is entitled to (in total) is determined based on statute, and then the amount that each parent owes is prorated based on each party’s contribution of shared income.